bharvey125/SeniorAppliedScientist_assement/README.md

   ## <u>Trend in avg delay times by time of day - Weekday</u>
   ![Avg Deviation By Time Of Day - weekday](https://github.com/bharvey125/SeniorAppliedScientist_assement/blob/main/Graphs/mean%20deviation%20by%20Time%20of%20day%20-%20weekday.png)
 -	The worst time of the day for avg deviation was found to be 17:00 on a weekday
 -	There is also an odd spike in mean performance around 2am.
-I would hypothesis this is when majority of routes shutdown for the night or shift change over.
+I would hypothesize this is when the majority of routes shut down for the night or shift change over.
 The same effect is not observed on weekends.
-In Fact there is a spike decrease in performance at 2am on the weekend.
+In Fact, there is a spike decrease in performance at 2am on the weekend.

   ## <u>Trend in avg delay times by time of day - Weekend</u>
 ![Avg Deviation By Time Of Day - weekend](https://github.com/bharvey125/SeniorAppliedScientist_assement/blob/main/Graphs/mean%20deviation%20by%20Time%20of%20day%20-%20weekend.png)
--	These patterns hold true for individual neighbourhoods as well.
+-	These patterns hold true for individual neighborhoods as well.
 ![Avg Deviation By Time Of Day - Neighborhoood](https://github.com/bharvey125/SeniorAppliedScientist_assement/blob/main/Graphs/mean%20deviation%20by%20Time%20of%20day%20and%20neighbourhood.png)

-## weather effect
+## Weather effect
 - Weather only had a minor effect on mean deviation, but this requires further investigation.

-## traffic effect
+## Traffic effect
 - Although we didn’t have a direct measure of traffic for the analysis.
 Time of day acts as a proxy.
 A good source of traffic data should be sourced in future iterations of this analysis.
 ## area effect
 - Neighbourhood had a fairly strong impact on the mean deviation